 - Streaming service is unreachable;

-- No internet connection after setting up Smart DNS;
+- You lose the internet connection after setting up smart DNS;

 - Smart DNS can not be activated because IPv6 was detected;

 - The IP address at surfshark.com does not match with the one on your TV;

 Streaming service is unreachable